 Italo – Nuovo Trasporto Viaggiatori is a company active since 2012.
 It operates in the field of high-speed rail transport, with nearly 20 million passengers per year.

 Nowadays, the company offers its services to more than 40 Italian cities (including train lines and Italo Bus), with around 2000 employees and more than 400 million in turnover.

 Even though two thirds of company sales come from digital channels, the company has been adopting a traditional approach for a long time.
-This approach has limited the possibility of exploiting customer data, both in terms of performing personalized marketing actions and in terms of advertising investments on online channels.
+This approach has limited the possibility of exploiting proprietary customer data (first-party data), both in terms of performing personalized marketing actions and in terms of advertising investments on online channels.

 During the last years, the company began to understand the importance of introducing a data-driven approach and managing in a more efficient and effective way both customer data and advertising investments.
 Therefore, there was an increasing need of renewing technologies and methodology.